argilla-io/argilla/README.md

 **What are we going to do**:

 1. Make predictions and log them into a Rubrix dataset.
-2. Use Rubrix UI for filtering records predicted as `Business` with high probability.
-Use the bulk-labeling feature for labeling 15 records as `Business`.
+2. Use Rubrix UI to explore, filter, and annotate some examples.
 3. Load the annotated examples and create a training set, which you can then use to train a supervised classifier.

 ### 1. Predict and log